viviandotdev/ObsidianVault/30 Notes/Dealing with frustration and the importance of adaptability.md

 ---
 tags:: [[happiness]]

-## Dealing with frustration and the importance of adaptability

 1. Frustration arises from having high standards and expectations.
 2. Question the need for things to be a certain way.
 Just accept things for the way they are.
 Not everything needs to be exactly like the way you want it to be
 3. Being adaptable leads to peace.